pfaaj/docker-runcheck/README.md

   <h3 align="center">Docker runcheck</h3>

   <p align="center">
-    Check available binaries in the used images before running an expensive and long docker build.
+    Check wheter required binaries are available in the used docker image without having to first run an expensive and long docker build.
     <br />
     ·
     <a href="https://github.com/pfaaj/docker-runcheck/issues">Report Bug</a>